nextcloud/appstore/CONTRIBUTING.md

 Thanks for wanting to contribute source code to Nextcloud.
 That's great!

+However before you start to work on an issue or new feature, make sure **that you file an issue first**.
+That way we can minimize the chance that your work is not accepted or lots of change requests are made.
+This will keep both parties happy and save time :)

+The backend is written in Django while the frontend uses custom TypeScript code.
+If you are interested in using a frontend JavaScript framework, please file an issue.
+We currently tend towards [Angular](https://angular.io/).

 ### Tests

 When submitting a pull request, you should ensure that the functionality is covered by an integration or unit test.
 We employ unit and integration testing for both frontend and backend code but we do not have a UX test suite yet (if you are interested in integrating one please open an issue!!!).